-Year over year, the overall value of exported Californian exported products grew by 12.2% compared to $155.9 billion during 2020.
+Year over year, the overall value of products exported from California grew by 6.8% compared to $174.9 billion during 2021.

 California is America’s second-biggest exporter by state behind oil-rich Texas.
-The value of California’s exports equals 10% of the United States’ overall exported product sales for 2021.
+The value of California’s exports equals 9% of the United States’ overall exported product sales for 2022.
+That percentage reflects a drop from 10% in 2021.

-Based on statistics from the US Department of Commerce’s Bureau of Economic Analysis (BEA), California’s exported products represent an estimated 5.6% of the state’s total economic output or nominal Gross Domestic Product in 2021 ($3.133 trillion in US dollars based on nominal GDP statistics).
+California’s exported products represent an estimated 5.1% of the state’s total economic output or nominal Gross Domestic Product in 2022 ($3.63 trillion).

 California’s Top 10 Exports